happytodev/autoseed/README.md

 - Add config files (for settings table and fieds to ignore)
 - Add parameters to determine how many items must be generated
+- More smarter with more fields describe for a good association with faker data
 - much more with your comments after use